-Sorting out your gas and electricity bills as a student can be undeniably daunting, as there are so many providers out there to choose from.
-The good news is that there are significant savings to be made when it comes to your energy bills – all you have to do is set aside the time to search them.
+Sorting out your gas and electricity bills as a student can be undeniably daunting.
+There are so many providers out there to choose from!
+There are significant savings to be made when it comes to your energy bills – all you have to do is set aside the time to search them.

-One particularly important thing to note is that not all accommodation will have a gas connection, though if yours does, it’s typically cheaper to combine your energy bills under a dual tariff with one single supplier.
-Not only will you save money, but you’ll only have one bill to pay each month.
+Not all accommodation will have a gas connection.
+It’s typically cheaper to combine your energy bills under a dual tariff with one single supplier.
+Not only will you save money as a student, but you’ll only have one bill to pay each month.

-Although it can be quite rare to find nowadays, some accommodation will include the cost of basic utility bills (gas, electricity, water and internet) into the cost of the rent which, as long as the rent is reasonable, can help you to make great savings.
-If it isn’t something that is offered, you could always try negotiating with your landlord or letting agent.
+Some accommodation will include the cost of basic utility bills into the cost of rent.
+These include gas, electricity, water and internet.
+As long as the rent is reasonable, this will help you to make great savings.
+If it isn’t something that is offered, you can always negotiate these student bills with your landlord or letting agent.

 Student Broadband & TV Packages

-Arguably one of the most important things in a student household is reliable (but affordable) broadband.
+Arguably one of the most important things in a student household is reliable, affordable broadband.
 Who needs heating when you’ve got a decent WiFi connection, right?
-And, if your collective student household wants to band together to have access to more TV channels than you could shake a stick at, too – then a TV and broadband bundle will normally offer the best value.
+If your collective student household wants to band together to have access to more TV channels, then a TV and broadband bundle will normally offer the best value.

-Some of the most important things to remember when scoping out the best deals on TV and broadband for your student household is being wary of up-selling (don’t get sucked into paying more for unnecessary extras!) and only paying for what you watch.
-Whilst it may seem like a great idea at the time, there’s no point paying for Sky Movies if you and your housemates rarely stay in to enjoy a movie night in together.
+Some of the most important things to remember when scoping out the best deals on TV and broadband is being wary of up-selling and only paying for what you watch.
+Don’t get sucked into paying more for unnecessary extras!
+There’s no point paying for Sky Movies if you and your housemates rarely stay in to enjoy a movie night in together.

-On the subject of watching TV, you may need to purchase a TV licence if you watch live TV on any device or if you access BBC iPlayer online.
-If you have an individual tenancy (e.g. rent a room in a flat) you will need to purchase your own licence separately, though if you share an occupancy with others then only one licence is required.
-As a student, it’s good to know that you have the option of applying for a partial refund of the licence fee if you return home for the summer break.
+You may need to purchase a TV licence if you watch, record or download TV on any device.
+If you have an individual tenancy (e.g. rent a room in a flat) you will need to purchase your own licence separately.
+If you share an occupancy with others then only one licence is required.
+As a student, you have the option of applying for a partial refund of the licence fee if you return home for the summer break.
 The TV licence bill is flexible in that it can be payable annually or as monthly instalments.

 Student Council Tax

-Council tax is billed monthly to every property and covers services such as garbage collection and sewerage maintenance.
-The good news, however, is that as a full-time student, you are completely exempt from paying any council tax.
-Though, don’t forget to contact your local council to register yourself as a ‘disregarded person’ – it doesn’t happen automatically, and you certainly don’t want to be faced with an unexpected bill.
+Council tax is billed monthly to every property.
+Services covered include garbage collection and sewerage maintenance etc. The good news, however, is that as a full-time student, you are completely exempt from paying any council tax.
+Though, don’t forget to contact your local council to register yourself as a ‘disregarded person’ – it doesn’t happen automatically.
+You certainly don’t want to be faced with an unexpected bill!

 Step 2: Setting up your bills.

 Now that you’ve clued up on all of your essential student utility bills, the next step is actually getting them set up.
-Sit down with your housemates and scope out all of the best providers and packages, and ensure everyone is aware of what they’re signing up to.
+Sit down with your housemates and scope out all of the best providers and packages.
+Ensure everyone is aware of what they’re signing up to.
 There are plenty of resources out there to help you compare bills.

-When it comes to setting up your bills, one of the most important things to look at is the contract length.
-The vast majority of suppliers typically offer 9 month and 12 month contracts, however, there are some providers who will offer a variety of contract lengths ranging from 1 to 18 months.
-Whilst 12 month contracts may come with early cancellation fees, shorter contracts (though more accommodating to your university term time) are often more expensive – so it’s best to sit down with your housemates and work out what’s best for all of you.
+When it comes to setting up your student bills, one of the most important things to look at is the contract length.
+The vast majority of suppliers typically offer 9 month and 12 month contracts.
+There are some providers who will offer a variety of contract lengths.
+These range from 1 to 18 months.
+Whilst 12 month contracts may come with early cancellation fees, shorter contracts (though more accommodating to your university term time) are often more expensive.
+It’s best to sit down with your housemates and work out what’s best for all of you.

 Step 3: Sharing payments with housemates.